 After some teething problems on their return to the top flight, Gladbach improved to become European regulars from 2011/12 onwards, with current Dortmund boss Lucien Favre responsible for restoring some measure of pride at the Borussia-Park.
 After mixed fortunes under Andre Schubert and Dieter Hecking, Rose is now looking to step things up a gear in 2019/20.

 If the early signs are anything to go by, this could well be the season that finally spells the end of Bayern's seven-year hegemony.
-After seven games, the top eight teams in the Bundesliga are separated by four points, and they all look capable of beating each other.
+After 11 games, the top six teams in the Bundesliga are separated by six points, and they all look capable of beating each other.

-Bayern have already dropped seven points, drawing with Hertha Berlin and RB Leipzig before being stunned at home by Hoffenheim.
+Bayern have already dropped 12 points, drawing with Hertha Berlin and RB Leipzig before being stunned at home by Hoffenheim and away to EIntracht Frankfurt.
 Gladbach beat Hoffenheim but lost to Leipzig and drew with Schalke, while the Royal Blues were brushed aside by Bayern but defeated Leipzig at the Red Bull Arena.
-After thrashing Bayer Leverkusen 4-0, Dortmund have drawn successive games with Eintracht Frankfurt, Bremen and surprise package Freiburg, while second-placed Wolfsburg remain unbeaten.
+After thrashing Bayer Leverkusen 4-0, Dortmund drew successive games with Frankfurt, Bremen and surprise package Freiburg, while Wolfsburg went unbeaten in their first nine league outings.
 Predict any future scorelines at your peril.

 "Taking top spot in the league is a nice bonus," Rose confessed after the commanding win over Augsburg.
 "But in the past few weeks, we've seen that the table is very prone to change, so it's hard to say exactly how we feel about being top at the moment!"

 The delighted fans at the Borussia-Park were somewhat less restrained in their analysis, singing 'German champions?
 Only Gladbach!' as their side put Augsburg to the sword.
-It is still very early days, but if the Foals can continue to dismiss teams with the same ruthless efficiency they showed on Sunday, they may be hard to shift off top spot.
+It is still very early days, but if the Foals can continue to dismiss teams with the same ruthless efficiency, they may be hard to shift off top spot.